MichaelWagnr/dashboard/README.md

-My first attempt at a simple React dashboard app.
+A simple React dashboard.
+With time-specific greeting and use of a philosophy quote API.